Spankology 101: The Psychology, Physiology, Art, History, Politics and Eroticism of Spanking

 Assume the Position!

-Another physical reason being spanked can arouse many people, whether they consciously “like” it or not, is that when one “assumes the position” for a spanking, one assumes the position for sex; at least for receiving sex.
-This bent over, bottoms-up stance is akin to the mammalian “lordosis” posture, which the female assumes to invite copulation from the male (in many species, on occasion, males also do this with males and females with females, proving that homosexuality is not just a human “perversity”).
+Another physical reason why being spanked arouses many people, whether they consciously “like” it or not, is that when one “assumes the position” to receive a spanking, one assumes the position for receiving sex.
+This bent over, bottoms-up posture is akin to mammalian “lordosis.” which female mammals assume to invite copulation from males.
+In many species, males occasionally “assume the position” with other males, as females sometimes do with females, proving that homosexuality is not just a human “perversity.”
+Nature can be kinky!

-Also stemming from our phylogenetic heritage as primates, another primordial sexual “releaser” is the reddening of the butt cheeks, as a result of a sound spanking.
-Blushing rose to bright crimson to neon pink hind quarters is the red flag of sexual fertility, especially in females.
-Of course, this reddening of the buns is more apparent to the spanker than the spankee.
+Also stemming from our phylogenetic heritage as primates, another primordial sexual “releaser” is the reddening of the butt cheeks as a result of a sound spanking.
+Blushing rose to bright crimson and neon pink hind quarters is the red flag of sexual fertility, especially in females.
+Of course, this reddening of the buns tends to be more apparent to the spanker than the spankee.